janek1842/progress_documentation-/README.md

 JavaFxCalculator - Simple demo project from JavaFx course

 MyZipp - simple program for making zip files both for files and directories

+Finance Assistant - login/register background in JavaFx for future project